rehierl/node-tree-outliner/3-basic-design/3-5-2-sectioning-nodes.md

 (3) (section.parentSection === section.sectioningNode.parentSection)
 ```

-If all sectioning nodes would have to be associated with their own section,
+If all sectioning nodes would have to be associated with their own section, then
-then a sectioning node counts as the first content node of the corresponding
+any sectioning node counts as the first content node of the section it declares.
-section.
-And, because of that, the above expression would be false for all
+And, because of that, the above expression would be false for all sections.
+That
-sections.
-That is, because the second part would represent a self-reference,
+is, because the second part would represent a self-reference, which obviously
-which obviously could never correspond with the `Section.parentSection`
+could never correspond with the `Section.parentSection` property.
-property.

 With that in mind, not associating any sectioning node with its own section
 has the advantage, that the above expression would always be true.
 And, because